Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 Touch a row opens a new panel with the detailed info, updated in real time, of the stock.

+Touch the chart to setup a new trigger for push notifications

 The demo is ready to receive Mobile Push Notification through [Google Cloud Messaging for Android](https://developer.android.com/google/gcm/index.html).

 ### Dig the code